All those Ramsey classes (Ramsey classes with closures and forbidden homomorphisms): Examples of Ramsey classes

-\begin{corollary} Let $S\subseteq \mathbb R_{>0}$ be a finite set satisfying the 4-values condition and has no jump numbers.
-Then the class of all finite $S$-metric spaces with free, i.e. arbitrary, ordering of vertices, $\overrightarrow{\mathcal M}_S$, is a Ramsey class. \end{corollary}
+\begin{corollary} Let $S\subseteq \mathbb R_{>0}$ be a set which has no jump numbers such that $\oplus_S$ is well-defined and associative.
+Then the class of all finite $S$-metric spaces with free, \ie{}\ arbitrary, ordering of vertices, $\ordclasssup{\mathcal M}{S}$, is a Ramsey class. \end{corollary}

-\begin{proof} By Corollary~\ref{cor:sauer1} the weakly ordered structure has a strong completion in $\overrightarrow{\mathcal M}_S$ if and only if all its cycles are $S$-metric.
-By Lemma~\ref{lem:nonSmetric} the set of non-$S$-metric cycles is finite and and the statement follow by Theorem~\ref{thm:mainstrong}. \end{proof}
+\begin{proof} By Proposition~\ref{prop:sauer1} the weakly ordered structure such that every irreducible substructure is in $\ordclasssup{\mathcal M}{S}$ (and thus it is an $S$-graph) has a strong completion in $\ordclasssup{\mathcal M}{S}$ if and only if all its cycles are $S$-metric.
+By Proposition~\ref{prop:strongcompletion} we know that the existence of a strong completion is equivalent to the existence of a completion.
+Let $\str C_0$ be as in the definition of local finiteness (Definition~\ref{def:localfinite}) and put $S'$ to be the set of distances occurring in $\str C_0$.
+Clearly, every structure $\str C$ with a homomorphism to $\str C_0$ only contains distances from $S'$.
+Since, by Lemma~\ref{lem:nonSmetric}, the set of non-$S$-metric cycles using only distances from $S'$ is finite, the statement follow by Theorem~\ref{thm:mainstrong}. \end{proof} Note that already this corollary implies~\cite{Nevsetvril2007} and~\cite{Dellamonica2012}.
+Before extending our construction to sets $S$ with jump numbers (which we will give in Section~\ref{sec:metric2}) we first need to overcome the problem explained in Example~\ref{example:13}.
+This will be done by adding functions into the language.

-\begin{corollary} Let $S$ be a subset of the positive reals satisfying the 4-values condition and has no jump number.
-Then the class of all finite $S$-metric spaces with free ordering of vertices, $\overrightarrow{\mathcal M}_S$, is a Ramsey class. \end{corollary} \begin{proof} Fix $\str{A}, \str{B}\in \overrightarrow{\mathcal M}_S$.
-Denote by $S_0$ the set of distances used in $\str{B}$ (which is finite, because $\str{B}$ is finite).
-Extend $S_0$ to a finite set $S'_0\subset S$, that has no jump number.
-Define $S_1$ to consist of all values $l$, $l\leq \max(S_0)$, that can be obtained sequences of values of $S'_0$ summed by $\oplus_S$ operation.
-By Theorem~\ref{thm:sauer2} $S$ satisfies the 4-value condition.

-Having finite set $S_1$ satisfying the 4-values condition without jump numbers, and, both $\str{A}$ and $\str{B}$ are $S_1$-metric spaces we apply Corollary~\ref{cor:finite4value}. \end{proof} Note that each of these corollaries implies~\cite{Nevsetvril2007} and~\cite{Dellamonica2012}.
-Before extending our construction to sets $S$ with jump numbers (which we will give in Section~\ref{sec:metric2}) we first discuss in a greater detail why Theorem~\ref{thm:mainstrong} can not be applied directly in this case.